losdayver/smashrooms2/README.md

 This project is licensed under the terms of the GNU General Public License (GPL) v3.0.
 You can freely redistribute and modify this software under the terms of the GPL.
-For more details, please see the LICENSE.md file included in this repository.
+For more details, please see the LICENSE.txt file included in this repository.

 ## Copyright